The lowest MCAT score you can get while still being accepted into medical school depends on a number of factors.

 The higher your score, the better chance you have of getting accepted.

-If you want a little extra help making sure you get the score you want, we’d love to hear from you.
+If you want a little extra help studying for the MCAT, we’d love to hear from you.
 Over the years we’ve helped hundreds of students get accepted into medical school and are confident we can do the same for you.